SomuLeelaMadhav/Automated-Hyperparameter-Tuning-/README.md

 ## Overview
 This project demonstrates the automation of hyperparameter tuning for a RandomForestRegressor model using the Optuna optimization framework.
 The goal is to find the optimal hyperparameters that minimize mean squared error on the Diabetes dataset

+## Diabetes Dataset

+The project utilizes the Diabetes dataset, a widely used dataset in machine learning and diabetes research.
+This dataset consists of ten baseline variables, six blood serum measurements, and responses of interest, making it suitable for regression tasks.

+### Dataset Details

+- **Source:** The Diabetes dataset is commonly included in machine learning libraries, including scikit-learn.
+- **Attributes:** The dataset includes features such as age, sex, body mass index, average blood pressure, and six blood serum measurements.
+- **Target Variable:** The target variable represents a quantitative measure of disease progression one year after baseline.

+### Usage

+The dataset is loaded and used within the Jupyter Notebook (`hyperparameter_tuning.ipynb`).
+Follow the instructions in the notebook to load the dataset and optimize hyperparameters for the RandomForestRegressor model.

+For more information about the Diabetes dataset, refer to the [scikit-learn documentation](https://scikit-learn.org/stable/datasets/toy_dataset.html#diabetes-dataset).

 ## Getting Started
 Prerequisites
 Python 3.x